Tragedy (Bee Gees song): Music video

 The accompanying music video for "Tragedy" was directed by David Amphlett.
 It starts with a Doraemon-shaped alarm clock ringing and sees Faye, Claire, and Lisa getting married.
 The lads, Lee and H, sabotage all three weddings before they all go to a disco.
 The church and disco scenes were filmed in All Saints' Church, Harrow Weald, London and the adjoining Blackwell Hall, respectively.
 The external location shots of the boys leaving their house and driving were filmed in Blackheath, South London.
-The group's actual families all took part in the video, with the girls' fathers walking them down the aisle, and record producer Pete Waterman appears as the wedding DJ.
+The group's actual families all took part in the video, with the girls' real-life fathers walking them down the aisle, and record producer Pete Waterman appears as the wedding DJ.